luterbachergroup/HSQC0/README.md

 ![Fig 1](./Fig1.png)

 Reliable and reproducible integration is key to ensure a proper understanding and analysis of lignin complex and crowded HSQC spectra.
-To remove uncertainties related to signal processing, we developed an automatic algorithm to perform signal integration in the ether region.
-Gaussian lineshapes were applied to fit the HSQC peaks.
+To remove uncertainties related to signal processing, we developed an automatic algorithm to perform signal integration of HSQC spectra in the ether region.
+Gaussian lineshapes were applied to fit the 2D peaks.
+This algorithm is specifically designed for 2D-<sup>1</sup> H - <sup>13</sup> C HSQC<sub>0</sub> spectra, simultaneously performing peak integration and signal extrapolation to zero time where no relaxation has occured.

 ## 📌 Pre-requisite: data conversion
 Each HSQC NMR spectra has to be converted into three text matrices specifying the lists of <sup>1</sup> H chemical shifts, <sup>13</sup> C chemical shifts, and 2D intensities using the [rbnmr](https://www.ibbr.umd.edu/nmrpipe/install.html)  Matlab function developed by Bruker.